alanplotko/CoRE-Dash/README.md

 ## Setup

-After forking the project, set the following environment variables:
+After forking the project, set the following environment variables.
+Make sure to replace the current variable names in the project with the names you choose for your fork (i.e. I may use "COREDASH_APP_SECRET" whereas you may use "YOURAPPNAME_SECRET", so you'll need to rename the variable in the fork and use that variable name consistently in your development environment).

 config.py
 - consumer_key:  Consumer key for google sign in